-Valentine’s Day isn’t just about romance.
-The whole month of February is a perfect time to make plans with all those you love, your family, your sweetheart and your friends.
-We’ve rounded up locally-owned restaurants great for families, grown-up date options and fun girls’ night out experiences.
+Valentine’s Day isn’t just about romance!
+We think it is a lot more fun to celebrate all of the loves in your life – your kids, your sweetheart, your family and your friends.
+Make it a month-long celebration with these “date-night” inspirations filled with locally owned restaurants great for families, grown-up date options and fun girls’ night out experiences.

 Fresh & Flavorful